-2.11 Legal issues
+Legal issues

-The Control of Vibration at Work regulations were introduced in the UK in 2005, under the umbrella of the Health and Safety at Work etc. Act 1974.
+❖ The Control of Vibration at Work regulations were introduced in the UK in 2005, under the umbrella of the Health and Safety at Work etc. Act 1974.
 Those regulations were accompanied by HSE guidance - document reference L140.
 Prior to that employers had a general duty under the Health and Safety at Work etc. Act, with specific guidance available through HSE document HS(G) 88 - Hand Arm Vibration, first published in 1994.
-In November 2010 the HSE produced a Topic Inspection Pack for HAVS, which "provides guidance for (HSE) inspectors on the inspection of work activities involving risks from hand arm vibration (HAV) and on enforcement of the Control of Vibration at Work Regulations".
-This was superseded in 2020 by HSE document "Hand-arm vibration: Inspection and Enforcement Guidance", which is currently available on the HSE website at https://www.hse.gov.uk/foi/internalops/og/ index.htm
+In November 2010 the HSE produced a Topic Inspection Pack for HAVS was published in November 2010, which "provides guidance for (HSE) inspectors on the inspection of work activities involving risks from hand arm vibration (HAV) and on enforcement of the Control of Vibration at Work Regulations".
+It remains currently available on the HSE website.